Alastair Campbell Keynote Speaker

 - Author of hugely popular diaries

-Alastair Campbell is a writer, communicator and strategist, best known for his role as Tony Blair’s communications guru.
-Still active in Labour politics, he now splits his time between writing, speaking, charitable fundraising and politics.
+Alastair Campbell is a keynote speaker, a writer, a communicator and a strategist.
+Alastair is best known for his role as Tony Blair’s communications guru.
+Still active in Labour politics, he now splits his time between writing, speaking at conferences, charitable fundraising and politics.

 After a career in journalism, Alastair became Tony Blair’s press secretary in 1994.
 He played a key role helping to create New Labour and return it to power.
 After the 1997 election he became Blair’s Chief Press Secretary and Official Spokesman, co-ordinating Government communications and briefing the press twice daily.
 After the second election victory, he became Director of Communications & Strategy.
 He resigned in September 2003.